A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

-A 3:1 Off-On attack ratio is less aggressive than 2:1.
-Hence, after 500 slots, we should expect 3:1 to have higher dependability score.
-It may be noted a ratio as high as 1:1 is not a characteristic of On-Off attack and too low attack ratio hardly effects the system.
-In Fig.~\ref{compare_awmaz}, we observe the differences in the dependability scores under 2:1 and 3:1 attack ratios.
+The Off-On attack ratio of 3:1 is less aggressive than 2:1.
+Hence, after 500 slots, we should expect 3:1 to have higher trust score.
+It should be noted that a ratio as high as 1:1 is not a characteristic of On-Off attacks.
+Also, too low attack ratios hardly can affect a system.
+In Figure~\ref{compare_awmaz}, we observe the differences in the trust scores under 2:1 and 3:1 attack ratios.